“The reek of human blood smiles out at me” Aeschylus

 A gift of flowers is always appropriate, I offer these pansies to jocks and invite you to offer them too, in any form of your making.

-I was so very pleased that “Pansy For Jocks 1” was auctioned off on March 30, 2017, in support of the Aids Committee of Toronto.
-You can read about ACT and the amazing work they do here: http://www.actoronto.org/
+I was so very pleased that “Pansy For Jocks 1” was selected by jury to auctioned off on March 30, 2017, in support of the Aids Committee of Toronto.
+You can read about ACT and the amazing work they do here: http://www.actoronto.org/.

 SNAP!
 2018 is a Contemporary Photo Competition.
 A juried competition for all photographers, there are cash prizes for top entries.
 Selected images will be included in the SNAP!
 2018 silent auction, part of Toronto’s most exciting gala celebrating contemporary art photography.
 This year’s gala takes place March 22, 2018, at the Bram + Bluma Appel Salon at the Metro Toronto Reference LIbrary, you can read about this venue here: http://salonrentals.torontopubliclibrary.ca/about-the-refe…/